Insights

 The Gist is the monthly newsletter of The Ad Hoc Group that covers everything at the intersection of climate tech and policy.
 Subscribe at the link here to have The Gist mailed to your inbox each month.

-The Ad Hoc Gist: Two Utility CEOs Spill the Tea
+The Ad Hoc Gist: The Case for Utility Wildfire Suppression

 White Papers